MicroEJ/docs/VEEPortingGuide/uiFontGenerator.rst

 The Font Generator module is an additional tool for MicroUI library.
 When the MicroUI module is installed, install this module in order to be able to embed some additional fonts with the application.

-If the module is not installed, the platform user will not be able to embed a new font with his/her application.
+If the module is not installed, the application will not be able to embed a new font.
-He/she will be only able to use the system fonts specified during the MicroUI initialization step (see :ref:`section_static_init`).
+The application will be only able to use the system fonts specified during the MicroUI initialization step (see :ref:`section_static_init`).

 In the VEE Port configuration file, check :guilabel:`UI` > :guilabel:`Font Generator` to install the Font Generator module.